luke-c-sargent/bento-local/README.md

 # The password to set for Neo4j.
 This can be changed if desired
 ```

-Note that the locations of the FRONTEND_SOURCE_FOLDER, BACKEND_SOURCE_FOLDER, FILES_SOURCE_FOLDER, and BENTO_DATA_MODEL are important.
+Note that the locations of the FRONTEND_SOURCE_FOLDER and BACKEND_SOURCE_FOLDER are important.
 These values are relative paths and must be within the root of the Bento-Local project.

 ### Run the Bento-local Environment